Photo: Bugatti Type 251 by Arnaud 25, CC BY-SA 4.0 (Credit links at the end of the content)

 During the race, mechanical failure struck, the throttle jammed, forcing Trintignant to retire from the race.

-That was the end of Bugatti story in F1, since then, they never tried to enter in F1 again.
+That was the end of the Italian team story in F1, since then, they never tried to enter in F1 again.

-The French team had a vision, the reason behind it was that they had successfully competed in other categories in late 1920s and early 1930, Bugatti was unbeatable on track during those years.
+The French team had a vision, the reason behind it was that they had successfully competed in other categories in late 1920s and early 1930, they were unbeatable on track during those years.

-Remembering the legend Type 35, the Bugatti that dominated across Europe, winning more than 1,000 races.
+Remembering the legend Type 35, the car that dominated across Europe, winning more than 1,000 races.

-Bugatti also achieved success in iconic events like the Monaco GP, the modern BUgatti Chiron pays homage to this era, named after Louis Chiron, a racing legend who claimed victory at Monaco in 1931.
+They also achieved success in iconic events like the Monaco GP, the modern Chiron pays homage to this era, named after Louis Chiron, a racing legend who claimed victory at Monaco in 1931.

-Winning 24 Hours of Le Mans in 1937 with Bugatti Type 57G and 1939 with 57S, Bugatti hoped that they can compete at the highest level of motorsport.
+Winning 24 Hours of Le Mans in 1937 with Type 57G and 1939 with 57S, they hoped that they can compete at the highest level of motorsport.

 Several factors contributed to Bugatti’s brief F1 experiment, the Type 251 was innovative but problematic, it’s mid-mounted, transverse engine layout was ahead of its time, yet it caused severe handling issues.